yhpong/Excel-Learns-to-Play-Games/README.md

 After much despair and thousands of epochs, I came across "Proximal Policy Optimization" (PPO) published by [Schulman et al in 2017] (https://arxiv.org/abs/1707.06347v2).
 Great resources on how to actually implement them can be found in [ICRL Blog Track](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/).
 It basically tells you to what extend you can ajust the policy after gathering some experiences.
 With that implemented, my little games coded in Excel suddenly become achievable.

 So let's get into action.
 I started with a toy problem which is adopted from https://www.samyzaf.com/ML/rl/qmaze.html.
-The game is basically a 7X7 grid maze where our hero (M) needs to traverse and reach the Princess (P), and our hero can only choose from 1 of 4 actions at any time step: move up, down, left or right.
+The game is basically a 7X7 grid maze which our hero (M) needs to traverse to reach the Princess (P), and our hero can only choose from 1 of 4 actions at any time step: move up, down, left or right.

 ![Maze1](/Screenshots/Maze_Features.png)

-Let's start by giving our hero brain, or a policy network, which is a simple feed forward neural network with 16 hidden units, connected to a softmax output layer of 4 dimensions, corresponding to the 4 selectable actions.
+Let's start by giving our hero a brain, or a policy network, which is a simple feed forward neural network with 16 hidden units, connected to a softmax output layer of 4 dimensions, corresponding to the 4 selectable actions.

 At first I followed the blog-post and trained our hero with a reward scheme like this:
 1. Every time step carries a penalty.
 2. Moving into an obstacle is penalized.
-Step is still incremented by player's position isn't changed.
+Step is still incremented but player's position isn't changed.
 3. Re-visiting an already visited position is penalized.
 4. Successfully reaching the Princess is awarded.